bcace/bcace.github.io/tay.md

 For the uniform distribution (green) thread unbalancing is small and dropping off because many small cells with few agents each are easier to distribute evenly among threads than few large cells with many agents each.
 For the one-clump distribution (blue) the same effect is visible at larger depth corrections, but at smaller depth corrections and large interaction radii all partitions have the clump of agents as their neighbor.
 This means the amount of work will be the same for all of them, which makes the balancing easy:

 ![plot10](/plot10.png)

+## Application

+Currently I'm using Tay only for a flocking simulation which can be seen [here](https://www.youtube.com/watch?v=DD93xIQqz5s).
+The video shows a simple flocking simulation with 30000 boids, running at around 30 ms per simulation step on the same configuration as the above benchmarks, using the `CpuGrid` structure.
+I'm hoping to add things like terrain and other, non-point moving agents that would require multiple different structures to be used and updated at different rates, all working together for an efficient simulation.

+## Still to do

+* Automatic adjustment of `depth_correction`.
+* Support for non-point agents in the `CpuTree` structure.
+* Combining multiple structures in a single simulation.
+* More control over when structures get updated.
+* Efficient communication through references or connections.
+* Efficient communication through particle grids.
+* Implement and benchmark the new `CpuAABBTree` structure.
+* Implement thread balancing for the `CpuTree` structure.
+* Add a simple samplig profiler to measure time spent updating and using structures.